ForBioPhylogenomics/tutorials/ml_inference_of_species_networks/README.md

 <a name="q1"></a>

 * **Question 1:** The answer may vary in each case, and depend on the alignment blocks that were extracted from the whole-genome alignment, the gene trees that were inferred by BEAST2, and whether PhyloNet found the maximum likelihood or not.
 All of these analysis steps included stochastic elements and may not always produce the same result.

+<a name="q2"></a>

+* **Question 2:** The result might be quite different from the one obtained in the first PhyloNet analysis.
+In my case, XXX Update with screenshot XXX, as shown in the next screenshot:

+	In my view, these differences illustrate how the likelihood surface can be highly complex when species networks are inferred, and that maximum-likelihood approaches can therefore often produce results that are not particularly robust to minor changes in the model, or even to re-analyses with the same model.
+Species networks obtained with maximum-likelihood approaches should therefore be corroborated with other approaches, such as Bayesian inference (see tutorial [Bayesian Inference of Species Networks](../bayesian_inference_of_species_networks/README.md)) or tests of introgression based on tree-topology comparisons (see tutorial `XXX Update name XXX`) or SNPs (see tutorial [Analysis of Introgression with SNP Data](../analysis_of_introgression_with_snp_data/README.md)), before drawing conclusions about introgression.